Dungeon Master Manual

 Reroll (dice icon)

-- Rolls back to the previous snapshot, then re-runs the full pipeline from scratch: new intent → resolve → narrate → memories.
+- Rolls back to the snapshot before that completed turn, then re-runs the full pipeline from scratch: new intent → resolve → narrate → memories.

 - The result is a completely new action by the same character.